 Our communications are designed to support you in deciding your future and keep you up to date about student finance, employment opportunities and student activities available at Middlesex University.

 At the centre of this course lies the scientific approach to supporting athletes to perform at their peak while reducing the risk of injury.
-You will develop an in-depth understanding of physiological, psychological and biomechanical theories, and how they can be used to assist performance enhancement, health and fitness.
-A large part of your studies will be practice-based at our Barnet Copthall Stadium site and you will take part in 150 hours of clinical practice throughout your degree (50 hours per year).
-(Access will be dependent on social distancing requirements due to Covid-19.)
+You'll develop an in-depth understanding of physiological, psychological and biomechanical theories, and how they can be used to assist performance enhancement, health and fitness.
+A large part of your studies will be practice-based at our West Stand facility and you will take part in 150 hours of clinical practice throughout your degree (50 hours per year).

 This module will provide a broad understanding and the fundamental knowledge of the key academic skills required for you to successfully complete your undergraduate degree.
 You will know the underlying core and theoretical frameworks for research methods and academic writing by demonstrating your understanding of data collection and analysis, literature, sourcing literature, the components of research and by identifying strengths and weaknesses.